-Here The Home of Caribbean Football puts the spotlight on Cuba’s political state and the impact it has on their football, with defection popular in a country governed under a strong communist system…
+Here I put the spotlight on Cuba’s political state and the impact it has on their football, with defection popular in a country governed under a strong communist system…

 Cuba – the largest island in the Caribbean with a population of over 11 million people – is one of the few communist countries left in the world.
 Having formed a single-party political system as a result of the Cuban Revolution in the late 1950s, the nation’s politics has a huge bearing on its footballers.
 The stories of some Cuban players are truly fascinating…